YANG-DB/knowledge-graph/docs/info/components/TraversalTranslator.md

 ## Plan Translator

-As mentioned in the execution plan builder document [EPB](EPB-ExecutionPlanBuilder.md) the logical plan is being translated into a Unipop traverser.
+As mentioned in the execution plan builder document [Execution Plan Builder ](Execution-planner.md) the logical plan is being translated into a Unipop traverser.

 The interface the takes care of this translation is [Plan Traversal Translator](../../../opengraph-core/src/main/java/org/opensearch/graph/dispatcher/gta/PlanTraversalTranslator.java)